Tenants doing it tough

 When you pay your bond, in most states and territories you're required to lodge it with the relevant bond authority so that if there's a dispute at the end of your lease, the money is held with a third party.
 This also means you can apply for your bond back independently if the landlord doesn't sign off on the bond in a timely fashion, or if you disagree.

-"The idea that your landlord won't give your bond back is a bit of a furphy," says Ned Cutcher from the NSW Tenants' Union.
+"The idea that your landlord won't give your bond back is a bit of a furphy," says Ned Cutcher, senior policy officer at the Tenants' Union of NSW.
 As soon as your tenancy is over in New South Wales, you have the right to unilaterally apply to the NSW Civil and Administrative Tribunal (NCAT) to get your bond back – that is, "you don't need to wait for your landlord to sign off", Cutcher says.
 The landlord must then make a case to the bond board in a timely fashion if there's anything they want to complain about.

 It's a similar story in Victoria.
 As a tenant you can apply directly to the Victorian Civil and Administrative Tribunal (VCAT) if you can't reach an agreement with the landlord on your application to the bond board.
 If the landlord intends to make a claim on the bond, they must do so within 10 days of the tenancy agreement finishing.